Information for Tier 4 students

 - hold up-to-date contact details for students including home address, term-time address, email address and phone number(s)

-- monitor all Tier 4 students' engagement with their studies, including submission of assessments and coursework
+- monitor all Tier 4 students' engagement with their studies

-- withdraw any student who fails to satisfactorily engage with their studies and report their details to UKVI
+- withdraw any Tier 4 student who fails to satisfactorily engage with their studies and report their details to UKVI

 - notify UKVI of any Tier 4 student who: